Drenka Willen

-Drenka (Opalic) Willen (born 1928) is a Serbian-American editor, publisher and translator, credited for discovering authors Günter Grass, Umberto Eco, José Saramago, Amos Oz, Wisława Szymborska and others.
+Drenka Opalic Willen (born 1929) is a Serbian-American editor, publisher and translator, credited for discovering authors Günter Grass, Umberto Eco, José Saramago, Amos Oz, Wisława Szymborska and others.

 Biography

 During the proclamation of the Independent State of Croatia, Drenka fled to Belgrade with her surviving sister and mother.
 During World War II in 1941 after her brother, father, and numerous relatives were murdered by the Ustashas.
 During the war, she learned German, then Russian and English.
 She went to England in 1949, where she studied at Birmingham University.
 Between 1953 and 1956 she was an English teacher at the University of Belgrade.
 In 1956 she married Paul Willen, then an American journalist for Radio Free Europe, and moved to the United States.
 From 1961 she worked as a freelance translator from Serbo-Croatian for the Harcourt publishing house when she was commissioned by William Jovanovich to translate short stories by Ivo Andrić.
 Then she edited the autobiography of Milovan Djilas.

-From 1981 worked as a permanent editor for Harcourt Brace Jovanovich and took over from Helen Wolff the management of the division of foreign-language authors Helen and Kurt Wolff Books, whose writers included Umberto Eco, Georges Simenon and Günter Grass.
+From 1981, she worked as a permanent editor for Harcourt Brace Jovanovich and took over from Helen Wolff the management of the division of foreign-language authors Helen and Kurt Wolff Books, whose writers included Umberto Eco, Georges Simenon and Günter Grass.
 She won over the authors Octavio Paz, José Saramago and Wisława Szymborska and proofread the translations.
-Other authors she won for the publisher were Italo Calvino, Margaret Drabble, A. B. Yehoshua, Ryszard Kapuściński, Danilo Kiš, Stanislaw Lem, Irving Howe, Edward Gorey, Wendy Wasserstein, James Kelman, Breyten Breytenbach, Paul Klebnikov, Tomaž Šalamun, George Konrád, Yehudi Amichai, Cees Nooteboom, Amos Oz, Arturo Perez-Reverte and Charles Simic.
+Other authors she won for the publisher were Italo Calvino, Margaret Drabble, A. B. Yehoshua, Ryszard Kapuściński, Danilo Kiš, Stanislaw Lem, Irving Howe, Edward Gorey, Wendy Wasserstein, Gary Krist, James Kelman, Breyten Breytenbach, Paul Klebnikov, Tomaž Šalamun, George Konrád, Yehudi Amichai, Cees Nooteboom, Amos Oz, Arturo Perez-Reverte and Charles Simic.
 In 1990 it was published under the title Too Loud a Solitude by Bohumil Hrabal, for which Willen hired Michael Henry Heim as a translator.
 From the English-language literature she supervised David Guterson and Claire Messud.